 To be happy in a relationship is to be comfortable being who we truly are and knowing that will be respected by our parter.
 But avoidants often feel great shame over their natural avoidant impulses, so it is very difficult for them to do this.
 This instinctive need to hide themselves can produce anxiety and depression, and a feeling of the need to escape.
 Ironically the deep assumption of rejection and instability on revealing their true selves, and the resulting protectiveness and discomfort around getting closer, make that very rejection and relationship breakdown more likely.
 In doing so the avoidant unconsciously seeks confirmation of a deep-rooted belief: that relationships are by nature unreliable and cause pain, in a self-fulfilling prophecy.

 Avoidants are afraid of and incapable of tolerating true intimacy.
 Since they were brought up not to depend on anyone or reveal feelings that might not be acceptable to caregivers, their first instinct when someone gets really close is to run away.
 Ultimately, avoidants would like their needs for connection and companionship satisfied, but they're often reluctant, afraid or unwilling to satisfy a partner's needs for safety, support and deeper connection in return.
 And they must run from any strong emotions because they are too associated with pain and trauma.
 Avoidants will use many justifications (to themselves as well as others) to avoid exposing these basic truths.
 They have fewer break-up regrets and feel relieved at leaving their partner, but will then seek out someone the same.
 They’re generally not loyal to stay through the tough times and are likely to leave when you need them most (until they develop enjoyment in the sense of value and purpose that caregiving can provide, avoidants are more likely to leave when there are new children or when their partner has a serious illness, for example).
-Being the one to leave allows them to keep their self-image of self-sufficiency, control and independence intact.
+Avoidants unconsciously assume emotional abandonment and internalised early on it was safer not to try, so subconsciously must always protect themselves by staying one step ahead and distancing from any threatening situation.
+Being the one to leave also allows them to keep their self-image of self-sufficiency, control and independence intact.

 When a secure person is considering leaving their partner, they may have been either initially less attracted to them or large problems came between them, which, appreciating their investment, they stay the course to try to work through first.
 An avoidant doesn’t need significant problems, able to drift away as gradually their need for space will dominate, and the prospect of distance or a new partner is more attractive than the work their relationship requires.
 It's far more appealing to get carried away with fantasies of a new, seemingly perfect relationship, than it is to sit down and deal with the messy, stressful process of facing any inadequacies, building on and improving what they already have.
 For an avoidant it often feels safer not to try than to fail.
 This is not their fault - during a relationship their anxiety is constantly being triggered by closeness, which quickly becomes exhausting.

-So avoidants are often dissatisfied in relationships and ready to exit as soon as they experience relationship difficulty - once the distance they require is threatened they can take the first opportunity to leave that is presented.
+So avoidants need to keep a defensive eye on the possibility of situations becoming too emotionally demanding, and forestall by distancing themselves, meaning they are very vigilant in their monitoring.
+They are often dissatisfied in relationships and ready to exit as soon as they experience relationship difficulty - once the distance they require is threatened they can take the first opportunity to leave that is presented.
 It is interesting that while avoidants perceive themselves to be often the ones exiting relationships (and may even secretly feel superior because of it, in their over-valuation of self-reliance failing to appreciate that letting oneself be vulnerable enough to attach to someone and working through difficulties is the braver position than running), it is often because a partner has in some way put down their limits, boundaries for avoidant behaviour they won't tolerate, needs/requirements, called them up on something which requires facing an emotionally difficult issue, or simply been emotionally open, all of which avoidants retreat from.
 The decision can often 'happen' to coincide with partners wanting a demonstration of more commitment, or a relationship challenge to be faced - this makes avoidants feel trapped and exit is typically a fear-based response, not a logical one.
 Without understanding themselves, avoidants are highly dependent on use of these strategies to regulate their anxiety.
 If these are questioned or called up and they are forced to confront them, they often just exit.

 An avoidant's normal strategy in conflict is to shut down and retain control of the power balance by not compromising and forcing their partner to cave.
 If this is not possible - if, for example, their partner does not back down or the avoidant is unequivocally at fault, they have no strategy left for protecting themselves within the relationship.
 So avoidants in fact feel a desire to leave because they may not be ready to confront and take responsibility for their own behaviour, although they will not normally recognise this is why they are pulling away - they will find another reason.
 In that sense the duration of their relationships, like other insecure styles, may be less to do with the specific qualities they believe they are (not) finding than they realise, and more to do with who can handle/acquiesce to avoidant tactics.
 Some avoidants, however, may sit in relationships unhappily for a long time, not understanding what is in their power to change within it.